t0md4n/foxtrot/README.md

 5. Install dependencies: pip install -r requirements.txt

-6. Configure environment variables: Copy .env.example to your .env file and fill in
+6. Configure environment variables: Copy .env.example to your .env Create an .env file and place this with your own values in it:
+   MAILCHIMP_API_KEY=your-api-key-here
+   MAILCHIMP_AUDIENCE_ID=your-audience-id-here
+   SECRET_KEY=generate-random-string
+   FLASK_ENV=development

-7. Run the application: python main.py
+8. Run the application: python main.py

-8. Open in browser: Click on the link in terminal that appears after running - It should look something like https://localhost:5000
+9. Open in browser: Click on the link in terminal that appears after running - It should look something like https://localhost:5000

 Features List:
 1. Dashboard: